Cloinville/ros-gui/readme.md

 ![Image of GUI](https://i.imgur.com/52gKZ1h.png)

-ROS-GUI is a Capstone project at California University Channel Islands(CSUCI) done by Colin Hinton.
+ROS-GUI is a Capstone project at California State University Channel Islands(CSUCI) done by Colin Hinton.
 The proposal of the project was to simply the process for running robots using OptiTrack for the DARPA Swarmathon Challenge and for other usages of the robotics at CSUCI.
 Below is documentation for the maintenance of this project if ever picked up by another student.
 Detailing how to get set up, what all of the code does, how to use the tool, and possible bugs/issues that may be encountered due to lack of testing as a result of the COVID-19 pandemic.

 ## Dependencies